 Types of Biases in Performance Appraisals

 During performance reviews, every manager uniquely evaluates and scores employees on multiple performance parameters.
-Yet, some type of judgement errors or biases occur, even if they are unconscious.
+Yet, some types of judgment errors or biases occur, even if they are unconscious.

 Below is a list of few commonly occurring bias and rating errors.
 Let us understand them and learn the tips on avoiding bias in performance appraisals.